psliwa/PHPPdf/README.markdown

 Standard tags
 -------------

-Library supports primary HTML tags: div, p, table, tr, td, b, span, h1, h2, h3, img, br, ul, li In addition there are not standard tags:
+Library supports primary HTML tags: div, p, table, tr, td, b, strong, span, a, h1, h2, h3, h4, h5, img, br, ul, li In addition there are not standard tags:

 * dynamic-page - auto breakable page
 * page - single page
-* page-break - page break, this tag must be direct child of "dynamic-page"!
+* page-break, column-break, break - breaks page or column, this tag must be direct child of "dynamic-page" or "column-layout"!
 * column-layout - separate workspace on columns, additional attributes: number-of-columns, margin-between-columns, equals-columns
-* column-break - column break, this tag must be direct child of "column-layout"!
-(TODO: not implemented yet)

 There are tags that only are bags for attributes, set of tags etc: